 This plan has NOT been vetted and the Board of Supervisor did wrong by voting in favor of this plan.
 Those that voted to approve it are David Chiu, Carmen Chu, Chris Daly, Eric Mar, Ross Mirkarimi, Sophie Maxwell, Sean Elsbend, David Campos, Bevan Dufty and John Avalos.
 These progressive Supervisors have now sold their souls to the devil.

 How is the San Francisco Planning Commission going to pass this permit?
 Nowhere was this training facility mentioned in any plans drawn up for Parcel A and the nearby areas of the Shipyard.

 No permit should be issued to build a brand new facility for training workers or to accommodate artists to live and work in an area that is so toxic.

 No good will come at Hunters Point Naval Shipyard until the entire mess created by the United States Navy is mitigated to those standards laid out by Proposition P. Never forget that 87 percent of the voters of San Francisco voted for Proposition P in 2000.

 The plan to build over 10,000 condos on the Hunters Point Shipyard is plain wrong.
-Parcel E and E2 must be cleaned to the highest standards as mandated by Proposition P. Right now that area is contaminated by radiological elements, PCBs, mercy, lead and over 400 toxins that emit very high readings and adversely impact all life forms and that includes human life.
+Parcel E and E2 must be cleaned to the highest standards as mandated by Proposition P. Right now that area is contaminated by radiological elements, PCBs, mercury, lead and over 400 toxins that emit very high readings and adversely impact all life forms, and that includes human life.